Cooper, Samuel, 1798-1876 to Robert E. Lee

 Order a pdf of this item here.

-Cooper, Adjutant and Inspector General, writes to Lee, commander of the Army of Northern Virginia.
-Referring to Confederate President Jefferson Davis, writes "Whilst with the President last night I recd your letter of the 23rd inst."
-Relates that Davis had not yet heard of a plan to organize troops at Culpepper Court House under General Pierre Gustave Toutant Beauregard.
-Informs Lee of a large Union force, some of whom are "in the vicinity of the White House & the remainder at Yorktown."
+Samuel Cooper, Adjutant and Inspector General, writes to Robert E. Lee, commander of the Army of Northern Virginia.
+Referring to Confederate President Jefferson Davis, he writes "Whilst with the President last night I recd your letter of the 23rd inst."
+Relates that Davis had not yet heard of a plan to organize troops at Culpeper Court House under General Pierre Gustave Toutant Beauregard.
+He informs Lee of a large Union force, some of whom are "in the vicinity of the White House & the remainder at Yorktown."
 Refers to recent damage the Union exacted on Hanover, Virginia, two days after General Montgomery Dent Corse's brigade left Hanover for Gordonsville, Virginia.
-Writes "Every effort is being made here to be prepared for the enemy at all points; but we must look chiefly to the protection of the capital- in doing this we may be obliged to hazzard something at other points.
+He writes "Every effort is being made here to be prepared for the enemy at all points; but we must look chiefly to the protection of the capital- in doing this we may be obliged to hazzard something at other points.
 You can easily estimate our strength here: & I would suggest for your consideration, whether, in this state of things, you might not be able to spare a portion of your force to protect your line of communication against attempted raids of the enemy."

 Citation Guidelines for Online Resources